'Everyone else knew before I did': Son of slain Mt Roskill mum Tania Hadley says he was kept in the dark at police cordon

 "My family is absolutely distraught."

-He said he didn't recognize the accused killer until he heard the name.
+He said he didn't recognise the accused killer until he heard the name.

 Chandler and his girlfriend were boarders at Hadley's home, Johnson-Hadley said.